Roselyn House School / The RHISE Service

 Following any such incident, the Positive Handling Plan may be amended to support effective responses to any such situations which may arise in the future, which in effect are then viewed as a foreseeable risk.

-No legal definition of reasonable force exists however for the purpose of this policy and the implementation of it within Roselyn House School:
+No legal definition of reasonable force exists however for the purpose of this policy and the implementation of it within Roselyn House School/ The RHISE Service:

 Any use of force by staff outside of the Team Teach training framework would need to be judged on whether it was reasonable, proportionate and necessary in the particular circumstances concerned.